-2017 marks forty-five years since Rodney first danced with the Green Grass Cloggers and forty-six since he was told he would “never make a clogger”!
-Over the years, he has shared his love of clogging by teaching workshops for beginners at camps around the country, so that no one else will be told, or led to believe, that they cannot dance.
-Using the often quoted line, “If you can walk, then you can dance” to inspire, Rodney prides himself on being able to teach anyone Appalachian Clogging steps that will turn you into your own percussive dancer and allow you to be the foot drummer to any kind of music!
+Rodney Sutton joined the Green Grass Cloggers in 1972 after first being told by its founder, Dudley Culp, he would “never make a “clogger”!
+He stuck with it and now over these past five decades, he has shared his love of clogging with thousands of folks by teaching workshops for beginners at camps and festivals around the country, so that no one else will be told, or led to believe, that they cannot dance.
+Using the often quoted line, “If you can walk, then you can dance” to inspire, Rodney prides himself on being able to teach anyone Appalachian Clogging steps that will turn you into your own percussive dancer and allow you to be a foot drummer to any kind of music!

-These days Rodney is known mostly for his smooth flatfooting.
+These days Rodney is known mostly for his smooth flatfooting – a percussive dance style that was the precursor to today’s clogging.
 He is also a caller, musician, storyteller, a veteran of the early days of the Green Grass Cloggers, and co-founder of the Fiddle Puppets (now known as Footworks).
-He has traveled all across the US and in the British Isles, performing and teaching clogging, and calling square and contra dances.
+He has traveled all across the US, Canada, Ireland, Scotland and England – performing and teaching clogging/flatfooting, and calling square and contra dances.
 Rodney also produces, stage manages and emcees outdoor festivals and concerts.
-He currently is the Director of Joe Shannon’s Mountain Home Music Concerts in Boone, North Carolina.
+He served as the Director of Joe Shannon’s Mountain Home Music Concerts in Boone, North Carolina – producing over 90 traditional music concerts from 2014-2021.

 Freelance Performing Artist, Dance Caller, and Workshop Leader.